ahmedelsied/Designing-Data-Intensive-Applications/Chpater_1.md

         <p align="center">
             <img src="assets/fig1.2.png"  width="600" height="350">
         </p>
+    - Hybrid solution:
+      - The application uses a combination of the two approaches.
+      - It uses a cache to store the home timeline of users with a moderate number of followers.
+      - For users with a very large number of followers, it uses a database query to fetch the home timeline.
 ### Describing Performance:
 - Once you have described the load on your system, you can think about how the system should behave as the load increases.
 - You can look at it in two ways: